bgressier/schema-inspector/README.md

 * **default**: false.
 * **usable on**: object.

-Only key provided in field "properties" may exist in object.
+Only the keys provided in field "properties" may exist in the object.

 __Example__